Charlotte Pence Bond: Marlon Bundo

 On March 19, 2018, the children's picture book Marlon Bundo's A Day in the Life of the Vice President was released.
 It was written by Charlotte and illustrated by Karen.
 The picture book tells the story of Bundo observing the Vice President's daily activities.
 Pence said that they'd "love to do something for a sequel".
 Proceeds from the picture book go to benefit art therapy programs, and The A21 Campaign, which works to combat human trafficking; Charlotte Pence picked the latter charity because of her prior experience with the organization.

 As a "jab" at Mike Pence's opposition to LGBT rights in the United States, a parody of the picture book titled A Day in the Life of Marlon Bundo, authored by Last Week Tonight with John Olivers comedy writer Jill Twiss and illustrated by Gerald Kelley, was published by Chronicle Books a day before.
 In the parody book, Bundo falls in love with a rabbit named Wesley, but a stink bug resembling Mike Pence decrees that male rabbits cannot marry each other.
 Proceeds from the parody book go to benefit The Trevor Project, which runs a crisis hotline for members of the LGBTQ community, and AIDS United.
 The picture book and the parody book reached the fourth and the first spot, respectively, on Amazon's best-selling books list.
 As of late March 2018, Pence's book and Twiss's book sold approximately 100,000 and 400,000 copies, respectively, and were respectively No. 5 and No. 6 Children's Picture Books on The New York Times Best Seller list.
 Pence reacted positively to the parody book, saying:

 I think imitation is the most sincere form of flattery in a way.
 But in all seriousness, his book is contributing to charities that I think we can all get behind.
 We have two books that are giving to charities that are both about bunnies, so I'm all for it, really.

 Personal life

-Pence became engaged to Navy lieutenant Henry Bond in July 2019, and they married in December of that year.
+Pence became engaged to Navy lieutenant Henry Bond in July 2019, and they married in December that same year.
 Their daughter was born in February 2023.
 Their son was born in October 2024.